stranger1200/discord-qr-deleter-old/README.md

 }
 ```
 5. Open a new terminal window at the root folder and run `npm install`
-6. Run `npm install discord.js@12` in the same window
-7. Run `node index.js` to start the bot.
+6. Run `node index.js` to start the bot.